 Pretty soon he was running amok with two of his brothers, who had also received magical boons.
 Even the gods started worrying, so they sent in their fiercest warrior, the goddess Durga.
 But even Durga was having problems dealing with Raktabija.
 Like the scene out of the Matrix where Neo finds himself battling an army of ever multiplying agent Smiths, Durga was surrounded, and overpowered.

 This is why she created Kali, whose tongue could cover the entire battlefield, and had whose lust for blood was unquenchable.
 Kali essentially drank Raktabija up before he could make more clones, and Durga was able to save the day.
-If you remember the imagery of Chinnamasta from last week, it’s not hard to imagine Kali devouring torrents of blood.
+If you remember the imagery of Chinnamasta, it’s not hard to imagine Kali devouring torrents of blood.

 Now how much of this is the rationalization of a death cult, how many Thuggees actually believed any of this, and to what extent where the colonials playing off of English/Christian/Missionary fears of “the godless savages”?
 These are all questions that will keep Tantric scholars writing books and dissertations for the foreseeable future.